 Although an accident with a commercial truck/tractor-trailer can occur anywhere, statistically most accidents occur on the highways and interstates where the truck is usually traveling at a higher rate of speed making a collision more significant.
 Additionally, even when an accident occurs while the speed of the commercial truck is low, the weight of the truck and its freight alone make the likelihood of serious injury and/or death much greater when a collision occurs.
 An average passenger automobile weighs around 3,000 pounds while a fully-loaded commercial truck may weigh in excess of 60,000 pounds.
 Because of this extreme disparity in size and weight, any accident between a commercial truck and a passenger vehicle is usually a serious accident.
-Because of this, it is very important you contact the experienced Clarksville truck accidents lawyers at Batson Nolan.
+Because of this, it is very important you contact the experienced Clarksville truck accidents attorneys at Batson Nolan PLC.

 The citizens of Tennessee and southern Kentucky are not immune from the extreme dangers presented by large commercial trucks on the roads in our communities.
 When large trucks make deliveries in rural areas throughout Tennessee and Kentucky the danger of an accident is significant as the truck driver usually is not a resident of the community and is unfamiliar with the area.
 Further, in rural areas the roads are often smaller, and turns are often tight making operating a large commercial truck more difficult and dangerous to other motorists.